 Cold skin that is not in freezing temperatures can cause itching, redness, numbness and tingling.
-If it occurs over and over again and is really painful, you may have a condition called chilblains.
-This improves with re-warming but may be with you all your life.
+If it occurs repeatedly and is painful, you may have a condition called chilblains.
+This improves with rewarming but may be with you all your life.
 There are prescription medications that may help.